watts-the-point/markdown-cv/index.md

 Biotatistician, Data Analyst, Social Scientist

 <div id="webaddress">
-<a href="acwatts1995@gmail.com">acwatts1995@gmail.com</a>
+<a href="alex.watts@pennmedicine.upenn.edu">alex.watts@pennmedicine.upenn.edu</a>
 </div>

 ## Currently

-Looking to gain a better understanding of health in a social context and how we as a society create the conditions to harm ourselves
+Looking to gain a better understanding of health in a social context and how we as a society create the conditions that lead to disease.

 ### Specialized in